manc1n1/sleepwalker-stakeout/README.md

 The animation lasts approximately 1.5 seconds.

+Supported weapon attack animations performed against other NPCs do not trigger the overlay.

 ## Overlay Position

-By default, the Blisterwood stake indicator is positioned directly above the local player and follows the player's position on the game canvas.
+By default, the fake XP drop indicator is positioned directly above the local player and follows the player's position on the game canvas.

 The overlay can be moved to any preferred location:
 - Hold the <kbd>Alt</kbd> key